Harshit332004/Expense_Tracker/README.md

 - Sync data via a **Node.js + MongoDB backend**
 - Use the app offline with local persistence
 - Export expense reports as **PDF**
+- Made for web and App both Using Flutter

 It’s a modern budgeting companion built using best practices in mobile development and backend integration.